rla/feeds/README.md

  * `package.json` - standard NPM configuration for the project.
  * `jest.backend.config.js` - Jest configuration for the backend tests.
  * `jest.frontend.config.js` - Jest configuration for the frontend tests.
-Differs by the TypeScript configuration file location and some plugins.
+Differs by the TypeScript configuration file locations and some plugins.
+ * `jest.integration.config.js` - Jest configuration for the integration tests.
+Differs by the TypeScript configuration file locations.
  * `tslint.json` - TSLint configuration.
  * `src/tsconfig.json` - TypeScript configuration for the backend.
  * `public/js/app/tsconfig.json` - TypeScript configuration for the frontend.
 Has support